-There are six major components of the GVPT major with an International Relations concentration: gateway courses, a theory requirement, a methods requirements, GVPT Courses of Choice, skills requirements, and the supporting sequence.
+There are five major components of the GVPT major with an International Relations concentration: gateway courses, a theory requirement, a methods requirements, GVPT Courses of Choice, and the skills requirements.
 All major requirements must be taken under the regular grading method and must be completed with a grade of C- or higher (unless otherwise noted).

 Every student must also complete their CORE or General Education requirements as well as 120 total credits to graduate with a degree in GVPT.
 Please reference the following major cards:

 - GVPT170 with a grade of C- or higher